How To Become A Jeweler

 Jewelers of America: Management Professional, Sales Professional, Bench Professional

-Pros & Cons Of Being A Jeweler
+Jeweler Pros & Cons

 With every job, there are pros and cons and jewelers are no different.
 Below are some of the high points and low points if this is a career you are considering.